jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 > Cannot access 'android.lifecycle.ViewModel' which is a supertype of 'uk.co.jordanterry.LoginViewModel'.
 Check your
 > module classpath for missing or conflicting dependencies.

 This is a pretty good error!
-If we look at our module class path (out dependency block) we’ll see the following:
+If we look at our module classpath (out dependency block) we’ll see the following:

-	oh oh!
-Something doesn't add up.

 ```groovy
 dependencies {